Ris345/calculator-app-/readme.md

 ## Summary
  Calculator app made with Vanilla JS,HTML and CSS.
 Calculator is a useful tool to have around -- Overall it was a challenging project, as I worked through this project I developed a deeper understanding of logic in programming.
-Completing this project has defintely changed my thinking and has helped me think more as a programmer.
+Completing this project has definitely changed my thinking and has helped me think more as a programmer.

 ## Author